-Once a sci-fi movie staple and now a reality, artificial intelligence has finally made its way into the world of business.
+Once a sci-fi movie staple and now a reality, artificial intelligence has finally entered the business world.

 The applications of AI are far-reaching and include self-driving cars, search suggestions, facial recognition, and behavior prediction.

 One industry benefiting hugely from artificial intelligence is the warehouse and logistics sector.
-Artificial intelligence inventory management software can automate and streamline inventory management processes to provide real-time updates and solutions.
+Chiefly, artificial intelligence inventory management software can automate and streamline inventory management processes to provide real-time updates and solutions.

 Gone are the days of chasing staff for updates using pen and paper.
 AI enhances inventory management so you can redistribute resources and focus on other key business areas.

 This article will look at seven ways artificial intelligence can enhance inventory management.

 In short, inventory management is the process of controlling inventory in a business.
 This covers the buying, manufacturing, storing, and consuming of items.
 Items are tracked from the beginning of their journey to your warehouse and beyond.

 Inventory management software helps regulate this process, allowing you to monitor and track inventory levels, orders, sales, deliveries, and receiving.
 Inventory management tools can also create purchase orders, bills of materials, and other production-related documents.